We are closed from 11:30 a.m. to 2:30 p.m. on Monday, December 23, for the company's Christmas party!

 You can permanently delete everything off your laptop using your OS factory reset option that wipes clean all your volumes.
 Both macOS and Windows 11 have an easy-to-use feature that deletes data permanently.
 For computers with older software, you can use DBAN (Darik's Boot and Nuke) app.

-Whatever you do, make sure to wipe your laptop clean of data first to prevent identity theft.
+No matter what you choose, remember to wipe your data to protect against identity theft.

 Nikola, an electrical engineer, simplifies intricate sustainability subjects for his audience.
 A staunch environmental conservationist, he embodies his beliefs daily through recycling and cultivating his own food.